 ST. JOHN MARY VIANNEY LATIN MASS COMMUNITY, a chaplaincy under the Archdiocese of Kansas City in Kansas, is administered by the Priestly Fraternity of St. Peter.
 Three Fraternity priests, Chaplain Fr.
-John Rickert, FSSP, and Assistant Chaplains Fr.
-John Shannon, FSSP, and Fr.
-Kevin Young, FSSP, serve Catholics throughout the greater Topeka area, daily offering the traditional Latin Mass of 1962.
+Carlos S. Casavantes, FSSP, Assistant Chaplain Fr.
+John Kodet, FSSP, and Priest in Residence Fr.
+Scott Allen, FSSP, serve Catholics throughout the greater Topeka area, daily offering the traditional Latin Mass of 1962.
 This form of the Mass is often called “The Extraordinary Form” or “the Tridentine Mass.”
 In addition, all the Sacraments and sacramentals, such as blessings, are administered to the faithful in their traditional Latin forms.
 We are faithful to Tradition and faithful to the Magisterium.
 Our priests administer to the faithful with explicit faculties from the local ordinary, Archbishop Joseph Naumann.
 With three Masses in Maple Hill on Sundays and one in Topeka, we have around 700 people who attend regularly.

 Where We Are